hm-lang/core/proposals/README.md

         7
     ]
 # but note it's unnecessary because we also allow opening brackets
-# to get attached to the previous line.
+# to get attached to the previous line if the internals are indented.
 My_array:   # better!
 [   5
     6